 How much does a dedicated app development team cost in India?

 A dedicated developer in India costs ₹80,000 to ₹5 Lakhs per month depending on seniority.
 A full small team (two developers, a designer, and QA) on a dedicated basis typically runs ₹3 Lakhs to ₹6 Lakhs a month, far less than running the same team in-house once you add overhead.
+Our page on hiring dedicated app developers in India covers how that arrangement runs in practice, including notice periods, replacement terms and the overlap hours you should ask for as a number rather than a promise.

 Are Indian app developers cheaper than US developers?